merlinkv/ZX_Multiface_3_Enhanced/README.md

 # ZX_Multiface_3_Clone

-An enhaced and updated version of the ZX Spectrum Multiface 3 interface.
+An enhanced and updated version of the ZX Spectrum Multiface 3 interface.

 # Version 1.4D - December 1, 2020